- Women's Health

 Turn out and cool.

 Eat one thick slice of Menopause Cake a day.
+Take great care if you suffer from nut allergy or are diabetic.

 More information on this cake can be obtained from the Woman’s Health Advisory Service (Australia) on http://wa.gov.au/search-results.html